vscosta/yap/README.md

 YAP implements most of the ISO-Prolog standard.
 We are striving at full compatibility, and the manual describes what is still missing.
-The document is intended neither as an introduction to Prolog nor to the implementation aspects of the compiler.
+The docwqwqument is intended neither as an introduction to Prolog nor to the implementation aspects of the compiler.
 A good introduction to programming in Prolog is the book @cite TheArtOfProlog , by
 L. Sterling and E. Shapiro, published by "The MIT Press, Cambridge